mavera12/EHR/Generic-Module-Framework:-States.md

 ## Procedure

 The `Procedure` state type indicates a point in the module where a procedure should be performed. `Procedure` states may only be processed during an Encounter, and so must occur after the target Encounter state and before the EncounterEnd.
 See the [Encounter](#encounter) section above for more details.
+Optionally, you may define a duration of time that the procedure takes.

 The `Procedure` also supports identifying a previous `ConditionOnset` or an attribute as the `reason` for the procedure.

-### Future Implementation Considerations

-Currently, the generic module framework does not provide a way to indicate the duration of a procedure.
-This would probably be best implemented by simply introducing a property in `Procedure` to indicate its intended duration.

 ### Supported Properties